 Baked Brioche French Toast

-Rich, brioche makes an ideal base for French toast.
+Decant, brioche makes the perfect foundation for French toast.
 Topped with fresh berries syrup drizzle.
-This Baked Brioche French Toast makes a gorgeous centerpiece for any brunch gathering.
+This Baked Brioche French Toast makes a beautiful centerpiece for any breakfast.

 If you have a crowd for breakfast or even dinner, overnight French toast is a winning idea.
 Instead of standing over the stove, cooking slice after slice, it bakes in the oven and emerges puffed and golden and ready to eat.
 When this dish came out of the oven, Cooper asked me if it was going to taste as good as it looked.
 I’m happy to report, YES!!

 - 1 teaspoon ground nutmeg

 - 2/3 cup part-skim or whole-milk ricotta

 - 2 teaspoons vanilla

 - 1 teaspoon salt

 - 6 large eggs